dcanadillas/waypoint-spring-petclinic/README.md

 ![Waypoint Project](./docs/waypoint-ui-project.png)

 Let's deploy the Spring Petclinic application.
-It will build the Spring application using a [Cloud Native Buildpack](https://buildpacks.io/) builder, it will push the docker container into your registry, and it will deploy the application into the `waypoint`.
+It will build the Spring application using a [Cloud Native Buildpack](https://buildpacks.io/) builder, it will push the docker container into your registry (if you changed to yours in `waypoint.hcl` file), and it will deploy the application into the `waypoint` namespace.
 Waypoint will make your application available in an environment URL, where you can access.

 Let's execute all of that with one simple CLI lifecycle command:
 ```bash